 - 1. All wells shall be completed so that aquifers or zones containing waters that differ in chemical quality are not allowed to commingle in the casing, borehole annulus or the filter pack and cause quality degradation of any aquifer or zone.
 When aquifers or zones of lesser quality are overlying the production aquifer or zone, the borehole annulus shall be pressure grouted with bentonite or cement from the top of the production zone back to the surface unless formations make total grouting impossible or impractical.
-In this case the entire borehole annulus which is groutable shall be grouted and sealed including proper surface annular grouting and completion. - 2.
-The well or borehole shall be capped or completed in a manner that will prevent pollutants from entering the well.
+In this case the entire borehole annulus which is groutable shall be grouted and sealed including proper surface annular grouting and completion. - The well or borehole shall be capped or completed in a manner that will prevent pollutants from entering the well. - 3.
+The driller shall use potable water in drilling fluids. - 4.
+The driller drilling, deepening, or altering a well shall keep any drilling fluids, tailings, cuttings or spoils contained in such a manner so as to prevent spillage onto any property not under the jurisdiction or control of the well owner without the property owner's written consent.